skinny-framework/skinny-framework/README.md

 These are major tasks that Skinny should fix.

+ - Testing support
+ - Framework tests
+ - Supporting CoffeeScript and etc (basically wro4j)
+ - Documentation (wiki)
+ - Scaffold generator
  - View helper
- - Scaffold generator
- - More tests
- - Supporting CoffeeScript and etc
- - Documentation
- - Environment
- - Cool logo
+ - Cool logo???

 Your feedback or pull requests are always welcome.